Contrast Shower Benefits – Boost Your Blood Circulation And Health

 Will contrast showering help with specific health conditions?

-Research suggests contrast hydrotherapy may support management of conditions like mild depression, chronic fatigue, poor circulation, and exercise recovery.
+Research suggests contrast hydrotherapy may support the management of conditions like mild depression, chronic fatigue, poor circulation, and exercise recovery.
 However, it should complement, not replace, medical treatment.

 Can contrast showers replace my regular shower routine?